Friedrich-Wilhelm Hauck: Life

-He was taken prisoner of war during the surrender of Army Group C on 2 May 1945 in Italy.
+On 24 November 1944, he was assigned the deputy command of the LXXVI Panzer Corps.
+On 7 December 1944, he relinquished command of the corps and was transferred to the Führerreserve (Officer Reserve).
+In January 1945, he attended a course for commanding generals in Hirschberg.
+In mid-January 1945, he was assigned command of the LXIV Army Corps.
+He relinquished command at the end of January 1945 and was then assigned command of the LI Mountain Army Corps.
+On 20 April 1945, he was promoted to General of the Artillery and simultaneously appointed Commanding General of the LI Mountain Army Corps.
+With the surrender of the Army Group C in Italy, he was taken prisoner of war on 2 May 1945.

 Released from US captivity at the beginning of 1948, he worked for the Evangelical Relief Organization, as Eugen Gerstenmaier's office manager.
 Over six years, he wrote on behalf of the United States Army and with the collaboration of six other former German generals, The Operations of the German Army Groups on the Eastern Front 1941–1945, Southern Territory.
 With an assessment by Colonel-General Franz Halder, and a letter of thanks from the Commander-in-Chief of the United States Army in Germany, he transferred the work (16 volumes) to the Federal Archives-Military Archives in Freiburg im Breisgau.